nrkno/dotnetskolen/README_EN.md

                     }
                 },
                 "operationId": "hentEpgPåDato",
                 "description": "Gets EPG for NRK1 and NRK 2 on the given date.
 Returns 400 if date is invalid.
-The list of broadcasts for a channel is empty if there are no broadcasts on the given day."
+The list of transmissions for a channel is empty if there are no transmissions on the given day."
             }
         }
     }